philc/book-notes/engineering/shape up - ryan singer.md

 * The appetite: the time budget for this idea.
 * There's two appetite sizes:
   * Small batch: a project that can be built in 1-2 weeks by a team of one designer and 1-2 programmers.
-We batch a few of these together into a six week cycle.
+A few of these are batched together into a six week cycle.
   * Big batch: the project can be built in six weeks by the same size team.
 * Fixed time, variable scope
   * "An appetite is completely different from an estimate.
 Estimates start with a design and end with a number.
 Appetites start with a number and end with a design."
   * Set a time box and maximize what you can do within it.
+  * Also cap the shaping/research investment: "if it's not critical now and we can't get our hands around the problem, we'll walk away from it and work on something else."
-  * (Isn't the use of "appetite" backwards for some types of work?
+  * (Isn't the idea of an "appetite" backwards for some types of work?
 If the descoped solution doesn't hit the business objectives, then its value may be zero, and thus so will be its appetite).
-  * Also cap the shaping/research investment: "if it's not critical now and we can't get our hands around the problem, we'll walk away from it and work on something else."

 ## Find the elements (chap 3)